piedor/Weather_station_wifi/README.md

 # Weather_station_wifi
-Weather station made with arduino that stores data in an online cloud with esp8266-01 module and hosts a web server with a wifi connection powered by a solar panel.
+Weather station made with arduino that stores data in an online cloud with esp8266-01 module and hosts a web server with a wifi connection powered by a solar panel and uses a power-saving arduino library.
 # Components
 - Solar panel 6v 2w
 - 2 resistor 10K to measure the voltage